protohaven/printed_materials/class-handouts/class-forge_101-basics.typ

 = Welcome

-Welcome to the Introduction to Lathe class at Protohaven!
+Welcome to the Basic Smithy class at Protohaven!

 #set heading(offset:1)